nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 1. User types in the kind of task that he wants to list
-2. System outputs all the information with regards to the task the user queries
+2. System outputs all the information with regards to the task the user queries Use case ends.

 **Extensions**
-User enters the wrong task format
+1a.
+User enters the wrong task format.
-System shows the expected task format
+    1a1.
+System shows the expected task format.
-System prompts user to re-enter the task
+    1a2.
+System prompts user to re-enter the task.
+Use case resumes from step 1.

-The specific task name or filter cannot be found System informs the user that the specific task/filter cannot be found
+1b.
+The specific task name or filter cannot be found.
+    1b1.
+System informs the user that the specific task/filter cannot be found.

 >Use case ends.